manupanand-freelance-developer/ecomm-k8s-infra-prjt-17-2025/README.md

-# 🛒 AWS K3s 3-Tier Infrastructure for eCommerce Microservices
+# 🛒 AWS  3-Tier Infrastructure for eCommerce Microservices - Kubernetes -EKS

 This repository contains the infrastructure-as-code setup to deploy a production-ready **3-tier architecture** for an **eCommerce microservices application** on AWS using **K3s (lightweight Kubernetes)**.
 It leverages **Terraform**, **Ansible**, and **HashiCorp Vault** to automate infrastructure provisioning, configuration management, and secrets handling.